Saints-Squad-2/Smart_Home_Central_Hub/README.md

 #### Properties

-data: Array of Notiication instances
+data: Array of Notification instances

 show: Whether notifications should be shown or not (hidden)